-JOAN JAFFE, moon* of stage, screen & tv, is a three time MAC Award nominee and the 2012 MAC Award WINNER -best musical comedy performer for her show Joan Jaffe’s MAN-ha-ha-ha-TAN.
-Joan was named one of the top 15 in New York Cabaret 2010 by Kevin Scot Hall - edgenewyork.com. her critically acclaimed cd JOANJAFFE Sings Funny..., garnered tremendous praise from her family - exciting accolades from the press - and was presented at the Barnes & Noble (Lincoln Center) Any Wednesday Series. multi award winning Jerry Scott was Joan’s musical arranger and accompanist for her cd.
+JOAN JAFFE, moon* of stage, screen & tv, is a three time MAC Award nominee and the MAC Award WINNER -Best Musical Comedy Performer- 2012 for her show Joan Jaffe’s MAN-ha-ha-ha-TAN.
+Joan was named one of The Top 15 in New York Cabaret 2010 by Kevin Scot Hall - edgenewyork.com.
+Her critically acclaimed cd JOAN JAFFE Sings Funny..., garnered tremendous praise from her family - exciting accolades from the press - and was presented at the Barnes & Noble (Lincoln Center) Any Wednesday Series. multi award winning Jerry Scott was Joan’s musical arranger and accompanist for her cd.

-Joan did her first concert SOMETHING COOL at The Concert Space at Beethoven Piano (NYC).
+She recently appeared in Joan Jaffe - SOMETHING COOL at Pangea (NYC) and did her first concert SOMETHING COOL at The Concert Space at Beethoven Piano (NYC).
 Her concert also featured her musical director, the brilliant jazz pianist Matt Baker, and comic/actor Charles Baran.
-Her hit show FOOD, which originated at Don't Tell Mama (NYC), was recently reprised again at Pangea (NYC).

-On screen, she was The Senior Aerobiciser in MOZART IN THE JUNGLE, the neighbor in ADAM BLOOM, and is featured in Alex Tressor’s award winning documentary 74th & BROADWAY.
+On the small screen, she can be seen in the recurring role of Gail Abbot in ORANGE IS THE NEW BLACK - Season 6.
+On the large screen, she is featured in Alex Tressor’s award winning documentary 74th & BROADWAY.
 Joan and her late husband Hal Blankenship appeared as Burt & Lizzie (the low rent Steve & Edie) in THE SAVAGES (with Phillip Seymour Hoffman and Laura Linnie).
 She played Mom in APPROACHING UNION SQUARE; Florence in PROOF OF BIRTH.
-Having started in show business as a dancer, she continues to take class (old dancers never die they just lose their tutu’s) and danced in Disney’s ENCHANTED (gentle folk), THE PRODUCERS film (little old lady) and the Brazilian film, 0S DESAFINADOS.
+Having started in show business as a dancer, she continues to take class (old dancers never die they just lose their tutu’s) and danced in disney’s ENCHANTED (gentle folk), THE PRODUCERS film (little old lady) and the Brazilian film, 0S DESAFINADOS.
 TV credits include SATURDAY NIGHT LIVE, LATE NIGHT WITH CONAN O"BRIEN and New York daytime dramas.
 She has also appeared with Slovin & Allen on Comedy Central, as well as live appearances with them at NYC clubs, Comedy Below Canal (92y Tribeca), UCB and Here.

 This "classy lady doing comedy" has played, produced and emceed New York's top rooms.
 She has produced and emceed many editions of JOAN JAFFE AND HER EVENING OF COMEDY ALL STARS for Stand-up New York and Carolines.
 For over three years, she produced and emceed joan jaffe’s comedy on sunday in New York City at Tequilaville, Houlihan’s, Nimrod and Chez Suzette.